Couples counselling, or marriage counselling, helps you to understand and resolve conflicts with your partner and improve your relationship.

 Initial couple therapy sessions are usually an evaluation period while your therapist builds a greater understanding of your difficulties.
 They will work to understand what has brought you to counselling, how therapy can best help your relationship, and what your expectations are.
 Your therapist will usually ask about your history as a couple, how long any problems have existed and what you might hope to learn from couples therapy.

 Often people find talking therapeutic in its own right but after the first few sessions a couples therapist will be able to provide more guided steering and begin to actively help you to work towards managing your issues.
-Your following sessions will see your couples therapist helping you with your issues, such as:

 Timing is everything.
 Unfortunately, lots of couples wait too long to get help to repair their relationship.
 Marriage counselling is hard work and there are no guarantees.
 But marriage and long term relationships are deep personal investments that can bring a huge amount of positives to your life when they are working healthily for both partners.
 For this reason, many couples invest the time needed to work through their problems in therapy together.

 The effectiveness of marriage counselling is also related to the motivation level of both partners and timing.
 For some couples, marriage counselling may become more about divorce management, because they have already given up on try to make the relationship work.
 Sometimes, the problems in a marriage can be too embedded for the counselling to be effective.
 In some situations, couples don’t honestly share their concerns, hampering the results of the therapy.